mattsavarino/ai-quickstarts/README.md

 ### Initial Setup

 1. Clone or download this repo
-1. Open a terminal and change directory: `cd ai-tools`
+1. Open a terminal and change directory: `cd ai-quickstarts`
 1. Rename [.env.sample](.env.sample) to `.env`
 1. Edit `.env` to add your keys for various AI services
 1. Create virtual environment: `python3 -m venv env`